kontent-ai/kontent-ai-migration-toolkit/README.md

 -   Assets are exported without their original `filename`.
 If you import these assets back to a different project, the `Asset Id` is used as a filename.
 However, if you import back to the same project, the asset will not be imported if it is already there.
-You may enable `fetchAssetDetails` option to fetch asset details including filenames using the Magement API.
+You may enable `fetchAssetDetails` option to fetch asset details including filenames using the Management API.
 If you enable this option you also need to provide `apiKey`

 ### FAQ